charlesreid1/super-shitty-simple-static-site-generator/Readme.md

 You wanna build the project?
 Okay skipper, strap in.
 Copy and paste this into your terminal:

+    pip install markdown

+That's gonna do a bunch of shit, and you'll be like what the fuck.
+But just fucking do it.

+Now copy and paste this into your terminal:

     ./Taskfile build

-Don't fucking ask where to run that command, numnuts, you already know you should be running all these commands from the repository directory.
+Don't fucking ask where to run that command, bozo, you already know you should be running all these commands from the repository directory.